JoeSuber/OpenCV-Max-Build-Package-/README.md

         those 'X' items will probably mess up a chain of dependencies specific to your functional setup.
     -- OPENEXR: As long as you see a version number (currently 1.71 from packages) for it under MEDIA I/O you are good.
     -- WITH: You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
-    -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
+    -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda are your friend.
-    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so libs -- CUDA: there is a blank after Generation.
+    -- when using xorg/ppa look in /usr/lib/nvidia-updates for those pesky missing *.so libs -- CUDA: there is a blank after Generation.
 'Fermi' is older than 'Kepler.'
     	Yes, Even though Enrico Fermi is a quantum physics guy and Johans Kepler was wearing a poofy shirt most of his life, the more modern Nvidia GPU is of the 'Kepler' generation.
-    -- CUDA: UNcheck attach to target
     -- QT5:the qmake executable = ~/qt5/qtbase/bin/qmake
     -- QT-DIR options you want--> ~/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- CMAKE after a 'configure' or 3, under MAKE, select Debug or Release build type before you hit that final 'generate'